pietgeursen/sbot-gossip/README.md

 init(opts)
 ```

-where `opts` has keys:
+where `opts` is an object with keys:

 `connectToPeer`: (required) an async function that can be passed a multiserver address to begin an outbound connection to a peer.
 Will normally be the `sbot.connect` function.

 ### Start initial sync

 Starts an initial sync with one (optionally provided) peer.
-When initial sync is happening we don't need or want to be trying to connecting to multiple peers.
+When initial sync is happening we don't want to be trying to connecting to multiple peers.

 ```js
 startInitialSync([peer])